What is "Ground" (GND) in electricity?

 Here I will compare the electric current through a metal wire with wind (through a pipe).

-If a fan without internal drive stands on the way of the wind, then the fan is turning.
+If a fan without internal drive is standing on the way of the wind, then the fan is turning.
 We can simulate this by taking a small fan (like those in computers) and a hair dryer.
 We bring the turned-on hair dryer close to the fan.
-It starts to turn in one direction.
-If we bring a turned-on vacuum cleaner close to it, then it starts to turn in the contrary direction.
-But if we attach the fan to a wall and then bring the hair dryer or the vacuum cleaner close to it, it will not turn.
-The reason is that behind the fan there is no space filled with air in which the flux can spread or from where it can suction.
+It starts turning in one direction.
+If we bring a turned-on vacuum cleaner close to it, then it starts turning in the contrary direction.
+But if we attach the fan to a wall and then bring the hair dryer or the vacuum cleaner close to it, it doesn't turn.
+The reason is that behind the fan there is no space filled with air where the flux can spread or from where it can suction.

 Exactly the same happens with the electric flux.
-When we touch with a finger the end of the phase tester (one-contact neon test light) (the other end touches the phase), our body is becoming the "air space", actually the mass with sufficient electrical conductivity whereto the flux can spread or wherefrom it can suction and consequently the lamp lights up. [ The phase tester is a series connection of a high value resistor (hundreds of kilo-ohms) and a small neon lamp. ]
+When we touch with a finger the end of the phase tester (one-contact neon test light) (the other end touches the phase), our body is becoming the "air space", actually the mass with sufficient electrical conductivity whereto the flux can spread or wherefrom it can suction and consequently the lamp lights up. [ The phase tester is a series connection of a resistor and a small neon lamp. ]

 If the fan in the above-mentioned example is a little away from the wall, then it is turning slowly.
 The farther it is away from the wall, the faster it is turning, until it reaches the maximum speed.
 The further removal has no influence on the turning speed.
 Let’s compare this to the phase tester (PT).
 If we attach a small piece of metal wire on the back end of the PT, then the lamp lights up weakly (we hold the PT on its plastic part, hence our body in this case has no influence on the phenomena).
 The longer or the thicker the wire is (or both at the same time), the stronger the lamp shines, until it reaches the maximum.
 The further increasing of the wire volume has no influence on the lamp brightness.
 [We can do the same experiment with an incandescent bulb.]